National Advisory Council

 Mr. Cavalier is actively involved in the TechValley community and serves on the boards of directors of several public and privately-held companies and as an advisor and mentor to many early-stage high-tech venture companies in the Albany Capital Region.

-One of Mr. Cavalier’s most important accomplishments is as a founding member of Tech Valley High School, a public school focused on project-based learning.
+One of Mr. Cavalier’s most important accomplishments is his involvement as a founding member of Tech Valley High School, a public school focused on project-based learning.
 The original funding for the school came from the Bill and Melinda Gates Foundation.
 Mr. Cavalier has received many awards throughout his business career.
 Most recently he was inducted into the Tech Valley Business Hall of Fame.
 He has been recognized by the Center for Economic Growth, with their “Technology Mentor” award.
 Recently, Mr. Cavalier received the “Explore, Discover, Imagine” award for his work with the Tech Valley Children’s Museum.
 In the spring of 2010 Mr. Cavalier received the “Life Long Learning” award, given by Excelsior College, for his commitment to education.
 This award will establish a scholarship in his name.

 James A. Clair